 A few honest heuristics:

-- Running higher-rate horizontals with an automation team?
+- Running higher-rate unconventional pads with an automation team?
 Talk to Ignition integrators first, with AVEVA, VTScada, and AutoSol as alternatives depending on your integrator’s specialty.
+GreaseBook still fits as the production layer that plugs into SCADA.

 - Running midstream or compression?
 SCADA is a requirement, and the choice is typically driven by the platform your integrator knows best and your control room’s existing standards.